 Where do asylum seekers in the U.S. come from?

-A substantial number of asylum seekers are fleeing violence, persecution and natural disasters like in Haiti and northern Central America.
+A substantial number of asylum seekers are fleeing violence, persecution and natural disasters like in Haiti and several Latin America countries, including Mexico.
 Asylum seekers also come from Cuba, Nicaragua, Brazil, India, Eritrea, Ghana, Ethiopia and Cameroon.
-Some Afghans and many people displaced by the war in Ukraine have also crossed the border from Mexico to ask for asylum.
+Some Afghans and many people displaced by the war in Ukraine have also come to the U.S. southern border to ask for asylum.

 "Mixed migration through Mexico—usually onwards to the United States—has been a longstanding mechanism for people fleeing violence and conflict from the Caribbean and Central and South America,” explains Velásquez.
 “However, we have seen a particular increase in the number of asylum seekers from all over the world transiting through the country, including from places as distant as Asia, Africa and Europe."